 Certain environmental chemicals are known to bind to and block hormone, especially estrogen, receptors.
 These known "estrogen or endocrine disruptors" cause the hormone system to work erratically and unpredictably leading to numerous environmental illnesses.
 It makes the most sense, physiologically, to have your body’s own hormones available to bind to these receptor sites – so something else won’t!

-Our family practice doctors deliver the full range of acute, chronic, and preventive health care.
+Full Circle Care delivers the full range of acute, chronic, and preventive health care.
 We use state of the art blood tests for highly individualized diagnoses.
 In addition, we offer our patients a naturopathic perspective that includes homeopathy, herbal medicine, and nutritional support.
-Our doctors prescribe standard pharmaceuticals when appropriate.
+Our physicians prescribe standard pharmaceuticals when appropriate.